ignite/apps/cosmwasm-plugin/README.md

 **This repo contains** an Ignite CLI plugin that can help you to add CosmWasm module support for newly scaffolded app.

+**Limitations:**  the plugin works only for apps that were newly scaffolded with Ignite, custom changes and new modules should be added after cosmwasm module is integrated.

 ## Get started
 First scaffold a chain with [Ignite CLI](https://docs.ignite.com).